michael-van-vuuren/csci5122/src/content/introduction.md

 2. Evolve a policy network to autonomously land a simulated rocket.
 3. Test and evaluate control strategies in a simplified Pygame simulation.
 4. Configure and apply NEAT to improve network performance.

+## The Code

+All of the code can be found in the following GitHub repository: https://github.com/michael-van-vuuren/csci5122-workspace/